Skip to content

 Work file system

 Every project has an allocation on the work file system and your project's space can always be accessed via the path /work/[project-code].
-The work file system is approximately 400 TB in size and is implemented using the Lustre parallel file system technology.
+The work file system is approximately 1 PB in size and is implemented using the Lustre parallel file system technology.
 They are designed to support data in large files.
 The performance for data stored in large numbers of small files is probably not going to be as good.

 There are currently no backups of any data on the work file system.